Nishant R.

 Keep It Unscripted

-Sanity testing is always informal.
+Sanity testing, also known as surface level testing, is always informal.
 Informal tests take up less time than more comprehensive tests, so there is room for flexibility and creativity in this approach.
 The unscripted nature of this type of testing is enough to uncover unexpected issues without diving too deep into the whole system.

 Fast Feedback is Crucial

 Rapid feedback loops are important to keep the development cycle move along.
+Smoke testing checks provide rapid feedback on the overall stability of the software.
 It’s also essential for staying aligned with your timeline and goals.
 A sanity test provides quick, actionable insights that can significantly accelerate development and rectification processes.

 Ensure Scalability